dart-lang/site-www/src/_guides/language/sound-faq.md

 Yes.
 The analyzer infers types whenever possible.
 For more information, see [Type inference](sound-dart#type-inference).

-### Is strong mode a "sound type system" ?
+### Is strong mode a "sound type system"?

+Not exactly.
+Strong mode is _part_ of Dart’s implementation of a sound type system.
 A sound type system guarantees that the types specified in the source code are the types that show up at runtime.
-Strong mode is part of Dart’s implementation of a sound type system.
-For more information, see [What constitutes strong mode](/guides/language/sound-dart#what-constitutes-strong-mode).
+For more information, see
+[What constitutes strong mode](/guides/language/sound-dart#what-constitutes-strong-mode).

 ### Does the analyzer know anything about strong mode?